felipeCeler/cpp-starter-kit/README.md

 ﻿default-qt-project
 ==================

-This project is a skeleton of all my projects that use Qt and OpenGL.
+This project is a skeleton for all my projects which uses Qt and OpenGL.